Sneath Glass Company: Sneath Glass in Tiffin

-After Sneath's purchase of the Tiffin Glass factory, it was revealed that prior to the purchase, a new firm called Sneath Glass Company had been formed—and Sneath's purchase had been as a representative of that company.
-The new firm was organized by Samuel B. Sneath, his son Ralph D. Sneath, and J.W.
-Geiger.
+After Sneath's purchase of the Tiffin Glass factory, it was revealed that, prior to the purchase, a new firm called Sneath Glass Company had been formed—and Sneath's purchase had been as a representative of that company.
+The new firm was organized by Sneath, his son Ralph Davis Sneath, and John W. Geiger.
 The elder Sneath was the new company's president and treasurer, Geiger was secretary, and Theodore J. Creighton was plant manager.
 Production began on February 20, 1892.
 Products were jars and lantern globes.

 In nearby Fostoria, Ohio, the Novelty Glass Company shut down in January 1892 because of a lack of orders.
-Although it planned to restart in April, it still remained closed during May.
-At that time, plant manager Henry Crimmel left the company to become manager of Sneath Glass—replacing Theodore Creighton.
+Although it planned to restart in April, it remained closed in May.
+At that time, plant manager Henry Crimmel left the company to become manager of Sneath Glass—replacing Creighton.
 Crimmel was an experienced glass worker.
-In addition to Novelty Glass Company, he had also worked at J. H. Hobbs, Brockunier and Company, Belmont Glass Works, and Fostoria Glass Company.
-He was involved with the startup, and had been a manager, at all of those companies except the Hobbs works.
+In addition to Novelty Glass Company, he had also been a manager at Belmont Glass Works and Fostoria Glass Company, and worked at J. H. Hobbs, Brockunier and Company.
 Under the leadership of its new manager, Sneath Glass prospered.